The ethics of AI in IT services companies: a new strategic profession for 2026

 Ensuring compliance with regulations (GDPR, AI Act, DSA…);

-Educating clients and partners on digital ethics issues;
+Educating clients and partners on the issues of digital ethics;

 Promoting a responsible vision within the company.

-This hybrid position demands a triple culture: technical, regulatory, and human.
+This hybrid position requires a triple culture: technical, regulatory, and human.

 What skills are needed for this strategic role?

-Understanding the architectures, limits, and biases of intelligent systems.Sharp Regulatory Knowledge
+Understanding the architectures, limits, and biases of intelligent systems.Advanced Regulatory Knowledge

-In-depth understanding of GDPR, as well as the forthcoming European regulation on AI (AI Act), the Digital Services Act, etc.Ethical Analysis Capability
+Deep understanding of GDPR, as well as the upcoming European regulation on AI (AI Act), and the Digital Services Act, etc.Ethical Analysis Ability

-Detecting gray areas, arbitrating between performance and responsibility, setting a framework.Leadership and Communication
+Detecting gray areas, mediating between performance and responsibility, setting a framework.Leadership and Communication

-Ability to facilitate dialogue among technical teams, legal experts, clients, and executive management.Strategic Vision
+Ability to facilitate dialogue between technical teams, legal advisors, clients, and executives.Strategic Vision

-Positioning ethics as a business differentiator, a reassurance element, and a talent attraction lever.
+Positioning ethics as a business differentiator, a reassurance element, and a lever for attracting talent.

 An issue for the image and competitiveness of DSCs

-Today, the DSCs that succeed are not just those that code quickly.
+Today, the DSCs that succeed are no longer just those that code quickly.

-They are those that reassure, anticipate societal expectations, and build sustainable innovation.
+They are the ones that provide reassurance, anticipate societal expectations, and build sustainable innovation.

-Client companies demand more transparency, employees want meaning in their work, and investors are increasingly incorporating ESG criteria into their decisions.
+Client companies demand more transparency, employees want to find meaning in their work, and investors are increasingly incorporating ESG criteria into their decisions.

-In this context, AI ethics is no longer an afterthought, it is a strategic competence.
+In this context, AI ethics is no longer an optional extra; it is a strategic competency.

 A new role in the organizational chart?

-Some DSCs choose to integrate these skills into their legal departments, while others create an independent position linked to strategy or innovation.
+Some DSCs choose to integrate these skills into their legal departments, while others create an entirely distinct function linked to strategy or innovation.

-Consulting firms are beginning to structure "AI Ethics" units to support their clients.
+Consulting firms are starting to structure "AI Ethics" poles to support their clients.

-The market is starting to organize.
-What is certain: this role is going to become indispensable.
+The market is beginning to take shape.
+One thing is certain: this role is becoming indispensable.

 What this says about the recruitment market